Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

-## August Update:
+## August 31 Update:
 ### Finished Tasks:
-- [x] Arrived in Ningbo, planning on return to China in 2 days
+- [x] Deposited money in.
+Wait for some days and then apply for a new credit card

 ### Tasks for tomorrow:
-- [ ] Investigate in the marketing department.
+- [ ] Investigate in how to break the contract

 ## August Update: